-Afterpay is a free service.
-There are only two costs involved and one of them is the cost of the item you’re buying.
+There are two costs involved and one of them is the cost of the item you’re buying.
 The other is a late fee for missed instalments.

 If a deduction is unsuccessful, you will be notified and you will have a chance to log in and choose a different payment method.
 If you don't you'll be charged a $10 late fee.
 If you fail to make a payment within seven days you'll be charged a further $7.
 For each Afterpay order you can be charged a maximum of one $10 lare fee per order.
 For any order that's $40 or above, you can be charged late fees that total 25% of the origial order or a maximum of $68, whichever is higher.

-If you fail to make repayments Afterpay holds the right to report it to a credit reporting bureau, such as Veda.
+If you fail to make repayments Afterpay holds the right to report it to a credit reporting bureau, such as Experian.

 Is Afterpay safe?

 Afterpay is touted as a new way to pay and different from traditional credit products, but it is important to still be careful with Afterpay.
 While Afterpay does not check your credit history before you apply, it still reserves the right report defaults to credit reporting bureaus such as Experian or Equifax.
 You need to keep this mind before you apply.